zuozhenggh/learning-library/developer-library/integration-soa/register/register.md

     ![](../images/2/sb12.png)

 ## **STEP 3**: Configure a Business Service for the ValidatePayment Composite and Review Properties.

 In this section, you will configure a Business Service to represent your validatePayment composite.
 There are different ways to create artifacts in Service Bus in JDeveloper:
-+ right-click menu from the left-hand Application Navigator (traditional approach)
++ Right-click menu from the left-hand Application Navigator (traditional approach)
-+ drag and drop icons from the Component Palette on to the overview canvas (new)
++ Drag and drop icons from the Component Palette on to the overview canvas (new)
-+ right click directly on the overview canvas to insert artifacts (new)
++ Right click directly on the overview canvas to insert artifacts (new)

 We will use the drag and drop Component Palette to build our first Service Bus project; however, feel free to experiment with other mechanisms.